fuzzin/Powershell/README.md

 # Powershell - Active Directory

-Description: Manipulating Active Directory objects in Powershell
+Description: Manipulating Active Directory objects in Powershell using the Quest AD module